Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Double copy and generalizations

 \subsection{Sen's mechanism from the double copy}

-Sen's mechanism was motivated by IIB string field theory~\cite{Sen:2015uaa,Sen:2015nph}, where the R--R sector is naturally given in terms of bispinors.
+Sen's mechanism is a method to construct action principles for differential form fields obeying a self-duality constraint, motivated by IIB string field theory~\cite{Sen:2015uaa,Sen:2015nph}, where the R--R sector is naturally given in terms of bispinors.
 Given the close kinship between the double copy and $\text{closed}=\text{open}\otimes\text{open}$ string relations, one may also expect this mechanism to appear in the current context.
 Indeed, the use of bispinors for the R--R sector has essentially the same origin in each case.

 To illustrate this, let us start from Sen's mechanism generalized to arbitrary (as opposed to self-dual) field strengths.
 Consider a $(p+1)$-form field strength $F$ that is treated as elementary, but required to be physically equivalent to an Abelian $p$-form potential $A$ coupled to the other fields of the theory, collectively denoted by $\Phi$, only through its field strength.
 The generalization of Sen's mechanism implementing this demand is given by the action